Understanding Extended Warranty Cost Per Mile

 The Cost Per Mile Calculation

-Divide your warranty cost by the miles of coverage.
-A $2,000 warranty covering 60,000 miles costs about 3.3 cents per mile.
+Divide your warranty cost by the miles of coverage to get a cost-per-mile figure.
 This puts the coverage cost in perspective against your total driving costs.

 Comparing Coverage Options